-Your customer, client and community will be the determining factor on what types and categories of content to create and the appropriate channels to deliver your content.
+Your customer, client and community will be the determining factors on what content types and categories to create and the appropriate channels to deliver your content.

 Think about who is consuming your content and how you are going to create a digital experience for them.

 Where is your ideal customer consuming content?
 Example: Website, Social Media, Blog, Newsletter, etc.

 How frequent will you be sharing content?
 How much time does it take for you to create content?

 Keep in mind that you are telling a story and creating a conversation.

 Create content that connect + engages your community.

 Step 3.
 Content CREATION